146 Years Ago

 Devikra smiled, and stroked the back of his hand with her thumb once, twice.
 “Come back to my quarters.
 We can speak more comfortably there.”

 Eventually, Devikra turned down a quiet side street near the upper market, then down a darkened staircase, finally stopping at a heavy iron door.
-She knocked, and the door swung open only seconds after, opened by an alfar woman, young and delicate.
-Her carefully-coiffed hair was braided up into a bun, showing off the long, pointed ears that marked her race.
-She stood outlined against a warm glow and tipped her head to one side, gaze flicking curiously over Egil before she dropped into a curtsy.
-Her hands tugged nervously at the skirts of her dress.
+When she knocked, the door swung open almost immediately, opened by a young, delicate alfar.
+Her carefully-coiffed hair was braided up into a bun, showing off the long, pointed ears that marked her alfar blood.
+Her silhouette outlined against a warm glow, she tipped her head to one side, gaze flicking curiously over Egil before she dropped into a curtsy.
+Her hands tugged at the skirts of her dress.

 “My handmaiden, Wilhara,” Devikra told Egil when the alfar stepped aside to let them in.
 “I apologize for the quiet; it would be livelier here were it not so late.
 Did anyone come by while I was gone, Wil?”